stormdock/bitcore-notes/doc/bitcore-from-scratch.md

 #### bitcore-lib code removal

-You need to remove these lines of code from your repo **bitcore-lib**
+You need to remove these lines of code from your repo according to the stack trace after starting up bitcore.

 * filename: index.js